30 Things to Do Around Shiga Kogen & Where to Stay

 HOW TO GET TO SHIGA KOGEN

-Visitors heading to the resort can do so using express bus services or drive yourself, with many travelers also choosing to take the train as far as Yudanaka Station – the nearest train station to the resort, from where local buses and taxis will run you to Shiga Kogen in around 30 to 60-minutes depending on where in the resort you are staying.
+Visitors heading to the resort can do so using express bus services or drive yourself, with many travellers also choosing to take the train as far as Yudanaka Station – the nearest train station to the resort, from where local buses and taxis will run you to Shiga Kogen in around 30 to 60-minutes depending on where in the resort you are staying.
 For detailed information, see our ‘How To Get To Shiga Kogen – Nagano Ski Resorts Info’ page.

 BOOK WITH US!
 NAGANO’S NO.1 TOUR & CHARTER OPERATOR